2019 June 1 to 8 – Call for Availability

 Photos are provided by Visit Salt Lake.

-Price includes: Group transportation for all destinations within Salt Lake City and Park City; accommodations 6 nights in one of Salt Lake’s premier hotels; breakfast each day, 4 special dinners and 3 lunches; entrance fees for activities listed in itinerary, bicycle rental for 3 days of biking, accompanied by knowledgeable guides.
+Price includes: Airport transfers; Group transportation for all destinations within Salt Lake City and Park City; accommodations 7 nights in one of Salt Lake’s premier hotels; breakfast each day, 5 special dinners and 3 lunches; entrance fees for activities listed in the itinerary, bicycle rental for 3 days of biking, accompanied by knowledgeable guides.
 HE Travel provides complimentary Medical & Evacuation Insurance for every US Resident on our group tours who does not have other coverage.

-Not included: Transportation to and from starting and ending points; transfers to/from airport to hotel for those traveling on stated tour dates; 2 dinner and 2 lunches; personal items including: alcoholic beverages, snacks, laundry, and telephone calls; gratuities for guides and HE Travel tour director.
+Not included: Transportation to and from starting and ending points; 2 dinner and 3 lunches; personal items including: alcoholic beverages, snacks, laundry, and telephone calls; gratuities for guides and HE Travel tour director.

 Optional Tour Choices: